darafferty/rapthor/doc/caching-design.md

 # Changes to the Proxy interface to enable caching strategies

 The interface of the Proxy has been changed to allow proxies to implement caching strategies.
-The `gridding(...)` and `degridding(...)` calls in the previous interface used to be completely independent from each other.
-Each call provided all parameters describing the job.
+In the previous interface in a series of subsequent calls to the `gridding(...)` method each call was independent from the other.
+Independent in the sense that for each call all parameters describing the job were passed as arguments.
+The same applied to a series of `degridding(...)` calls.

 In practice often a series of calls is made using the same parameters, while only the data is different.
 Proxies can implement more efficient strategies when it is known beforehand that a series of similar calls is about to be executed.
 Examples of these are (and currently the only ones implemented)